 High-season lift pass price: from €136 per six days (via Gopass).

-How to get there: budget flights reach Poprad-Tatry Airport, which is less than an hour's drive away.
+How to get to Jasná: Budget flights reach Poprad-Tatry Airport, which is less than an hour's drive away.
 Direct transfer by private car can cost from €30 per person.
 Alternatively, a taxi, train and bus combo (via Liptovský Mikuláš) costs less than €10.

 Boí–Taüll towers at 6626ft (2020m)... and that’s its lowest point.
-Some of the Pyrenees’ highest pistes are here, draped across a resort that’s crowd-free, family friendly and north-facing – crucial for long-lasting snow.
+Some of the Pyrenees’ highest pistes are here, draped across a resort that’s crowd-free, family-friendly and north-facing – crucial for long-lasting snow.

 High-season lift pass price: €175 per six days.

 Poland’s biggest winter sports resort, Białka Tatrzańska, is a concoction of beginner ski terrain, country hospitality and views of the Carpathian Mountains.
-Kotelnica, Bania and Kaniówka form one interconnected ski area (18km in all) that’s ideal for skiers still finding their feet.
+Kotelnica, Bania and Kaniówka form one interconnected ski area (11 miles/18km in all) that’s ideal for skiers still finding their feet.
 Once confident, the same lift pass grants access to neighboring resorts where harder challenges await.
 For the perfect après-ski treat go to Terma Bania for toasty-warm outdoor bathing with views of the Tatras.

 Cost of accommodations: Private rooms, often dressed with wood-carved furniture and grandmotherly lace, are a snip at around €40, usually including a monster breakfast.
-Speaking of traditional food, pierogi (dumplings) and żurek (sour soup) cost less than PLN15 (€3.50), and shots of Żubrówka (bisongrass-infused rye vodka) are generously free-poured.
+Speaking of food, traditional Polish pierogi (dumplings) and żurek (sour soup) cost less than €4, and shots of Żubrówka (bisongrass-infused rye vodka) are generously free-poured.

 High-season lift pass price: €112 per six days for the multi-resort Tatry Super Ski Pass.

-How to get there: private transfers from Kraków Airport are good-value for groups (€95 for four people) while public buses from Kraków Główny train station (two hours) is great value (€8).
+How to get to Białka Tatrzańska: Private transfers from Kraków Airport are good-value for groups (€105 for four people) while public buses from Kraków Główny train station (two hours) is great value (€8).

-Compared to expansive resorts in neighboring Austria, 31km Sudelfeld–Bayrischzell is modest – but so are its prices.
-A week’s stay in a snug guesthouse will set you back €500 per week (a significant saving on the big-name cross-border resorts).
-Those wanting to slash costs further can opt for dormitory-style accommodation, such as that found at Jugendherberge, where bed and breakfast comes in at an incredible €24.40 a night.
+Cost of accommodations: A week’s stay in a snug guesthouse will set you back €550 per week (a significant saving on the big-name cross-border resorts).
+Those wanting to slash costs further can opt for dormitory-style accommodations, such as that found at Jugendherberge, where bed and breakfast comes in at an incredible €25 a night.

-High-season lift pass price: €210 per six days.
+High-season lift pass price: €222 per six days.

-How to get there: from well-connected München Hauptbahnhof there are regular trains (€20, 90 minutes) to Bayrischzell.
+How to get to Sudelfeld–Bayrischzell: From well-connected München Hauptbahnhof there are regular trains (€22, 90 minutes) to Bayrischzell.

 Who needs Val d’Isère’s glamorous ski scene when the French Alps can be yours for a très petit price tag?
-The five villages of Val Cenis access 125km of velvety trails.
-Beginners can roam far, with blue runs extending from village level to top of the resort – a sky-scraping 2800m in altitude – plus there are abundant red and a handful of black runs.
+The five villages of Val Cenis access 78 miles (125km) of velvety trails.
+Beginners can roam far, with blue runs extending from village level to top of the resort – a sky-scraping 9186ft (2800m) in altitude – plus there are abundant red and a handful of black runs.

-Cost of accommodations: Apartments that sleep four to six people regularly go for €450 per week; per person, those are hostel rates for a balcony view of the Alps.
 You’re also a mere schuss from the Italian border, meaning authentic pizza at moderate prices – what more could you ask for?

+Cost of accommodations: Apartments that sleep four to six people regularly go for €550 per week; per person, those are hostel rates for a balcony view of the Alps.

 High-season lift pass price: From €160 for six days.

-How to get there: Turin, Grenoble and Chambéry airports are all less than two hours away.
-By public transport, TGV (fast train) hub Modane is a 45-minute bus ride from the valley (from €13).
+How to get to Val Cenis: Turin, Grenoble and Chambéry airports are all less than two hours away.
+By public transport, TGV (fast train) hub Modane is a 45-minute bus ride from the valley (from €13.50).